 This page provides further background information on the South East Cambridge Transport Study project.
 A more general overview and updates can be found on the main project page.

-The Greater Cambridge Partnership began by considering what could be done to improve the levels of congestion, journey times, and the air quality along the A1307.
+The Greater Cambridge Partnership initially considered what could be done to improve the levels of congestion, journey times and air quality along the A1307 between Haverhill and Cambridge.

-As a result, a range of different options were put forward, including re-opening the Haverhill to Cambridge railway, a bypass for Linton and creating a dual carriageway along the A1307 route.
+As a result, a range of different options were put forward, including re-opening the Haverhill to Cambridge railway line, a bypass for Linton and creating a dual carriageway along the A1307 route.
 Initial technical work helped to determine and compare the benefits of different ideas and to develop concepts.
 The benefits and costs of these concepts were considered against their ability to meet the objectives of the Greater Cambridge Partnership programme.
 The rail and road dualling concepts were found not to be affordable or deliverable within the scope of the Greater Cambridge Partnership.